 This verse begins with podopo, meaning then.

 The English to make in our image finds its equivalent in Friulian as fâ sul nestri stamp, where stamp is a masculine noun meaning stamp, form, manner (it is question here of the divine stamp).
 Fasìn is the second-person plural, imperative form of the verb fâ; it means let us make.
 As for nestri, it means our:

 lis nestris cjasis

 Christ Our Lord

-Il nestri stamp means our stamp, our form; sul nestri stamp, then, means in our stamp (that is, in our image).
+Il nestri stamp means our stamp, our form; sul nestri stamp, then, means in our stamp (that is, in our image, after our manner).
 Su, of course, literally means on.
 Su combines with il to form sul: sul nestri stamp.

 The verb someâ means to resemble.